harrydevnull/pcap-scribe/README.md

-Capturing packets live into file using nodejs and libpcap
+Capturing packets live and write into file using nodejs and libpcap

 pcap-scribe
 ================